 Entitled, “Pathways to Freedom in the Americas: Shared Experiences Between Michigan, USA and Guerrero, México,” the exhibit is in English and Spanish and uses video, maps, photographs, art, and music to depict a different aspect of the trans-Atlantic slave trade.
 It tells the story of African-American slaves escaping south to freedom in México; African heritage as it continues to permeate Mexican culture—especially in the Costa Chica region of Guerrero; the migration of Mexicans to Michigan, and the culture as it has manifested in Southwest Detroit.
 Download the brochure.

 HOW DID IT ORIGINATE?

-The exhibition was inspired by the chance of meeting of two women who became fast friend - Patricia Ann Talley, an African-American from Michigan, USA, and Candelaria Donaji Mendez Tello, an Afro-Mexican from Guerrero, Mexico.
-Through their discussion, they learned about the parallel histories of their ancestors who were brought to the Americas.
+The exhibition was inspired by the chance of meeting of two women who became fast friend - Patricia Ann Talley, an African-American from Michigan, USA, and Candelaria Donaji Mendez Tello, an Afro-Mexican from Guerrero, México.
+Through their discussions, they learned about the parallel histories of their ancestors who were brought to the Americas against their will.
 Together they introduced the this exhibition, which presents the mutually beneficial relationship between African Americans and Mexicans that is seldom discussed.

 SECTION ONE: SHARED PATHWAYS FROM AFRICA (1440-1821)